 Students on an exploratory field trip of art in urban spaces, Phoenix, AZ, 2019, photo by author.

 Prior to joining ASU, she taught undergraduate classes at Parsons the New School for Design about art and urbanism, socially engaged art, and seminars for first year students in writing and research methods.
-She also taught a class for undergraduates about activating urban spaces at Stanford University as a fellow of the Stanford Arts Institute.
+She also taught a class for undergraduates about activating urban spaces at Stanford University as a Creative Cities fellow.